junxit/us-congress-bills-116/bill.md

 >     - **(i)** may rely on reports prepared by the sponsor of the eligible desalination project, including feasibility or equivalent studies, environmental analyses, and other pertinent reports and analyses; but
 >     - **(ii)** shall retain responsibility for making the independent determinations described in subparagraph (C).
 >   - **(F)** *Funding*
->     - **(i)** *Authorization of appropriations* There is authorized to be appropriated to carry out this paragraph $260,000,000 for the period of fiscal years 2020 through 2024.
+>     - **(i)** *Authorization of appropriations* There is authorized to be appropriated to carry out this paragraph $260,000,000 for the period of fiscal years 2021 through 2025, of which not less than $15,000,000 shall be made available during that period for rural desalination projects.
 >     - **(ii)** *Congressional approval initially required*
 >       - **(I)** *In general* Each initial award under this paragraph for design and study or for construction of an eligible desalination project shall be approved by an Act of Congress.
 >       - **(II)** *Reclamation recommendations* The Commissioner of Reclamation shall submit recommendations regarding the initial award of preconstruction and construction funding for consideration under subclause (I) to—